 Determining Who Is Responsible for a Truck Accident

-> Commercial truck accidents remain one of the most dangerous types of collisions on the roads around Nebraska, killing multiple drivers and pedestrians every year.
-If you were injured or lost a loved one in a truck wreck, you may be looking for someone to hold accountable for your medical bills.
+Commercial truck accidents remain one of the most dangerous types of collisions on the roads around Nebraska, killing multiple drivers and pedestrians every year.
+If you were injured or lost a loved one in an Omaha truck wreck, you may be looking for someone to hold accountable for your medical bills.
 But these cases are complex and require an in-depth investigation to determine how the collision occurred and who is responsible.

-> All Hands on Deck
+All Hands on Deck

 Following a truck accident, local, state, and federal agencies will all initiate investigations to determine how the wreck happened.
 A collision in Omaha can include an initial response from the Omaha Police Department, or the Nebraska State Patrol if it occurred on a highway like I-80.
 In addition, the Federal Motor Carrier Safety Administration (FMCSA) will have its own questions and may work with local and state authorities to review the events of a wreck.